svmiller/svmiller.github.io/_posts/2020-03-23-what-explains-british-attitudes-toward-immigration-a-pedagogical-example.md

 I want to briefly note two things about this equation, stylized as it is.
 First, each of those predictors can clearly have different effects on `immigsent`, the dependent variable of immigration sentiment.
 That's in part what we're trying to tease out in a regression model and it'll be something I highlight in the summary below.
 Second, the $$i$$ notation you see is to denote the individual observation (i.e. individual survey respondent in our data).
 The values of a given variable for a particular respondent will vary but the estimated effects of a given variable on immigration sentiment (i.e. $$\beta$$) will be the same for all observations.
 Third, pay careful attention to that $$\epsilon$$ term.
 We call that an "error term" or the "residuals" from the regression.
 Basically, $$\epsilon$$ isn't a predictor of interest.
 It represents everything that's not included in our model that explains the variation in immigration sentiment that our linear function won't capture.
 Without sidetracking too much into a discussion of minimizing the sum of squares (i.e. "ordinary least squares") in regression, we expect the linear regression to draw a line of best fit through the data, but it won't 100% capture every point in the data.
 The difference between what our regression predicts for a particular observation and the value of the particular observation is that "residual" or "error."

 Running a linear regression in R is simple.
 The commands below will do it while some code I hide will format the tables I present.
-Again, check [the `_source` file](https://github.com/svmiller/svmiller.github.io/blob/master/_source/2020-03-23-what-explains-british-attitudes-toward-immigration-a-pedagogical-example.Rmd).
+Again, check [the `_rmd` file](https://github.com/svmiller/svmiller.github.io/blob/master/_rmd/2020-03-23-what-explains-british-attitudes-toward-immigration-a-pedagogical-example.Rmd).

 ```r
 M1 <- lm(immigsent ~ agea + female + eduyrs + uempla + hinctnta  + lrscale, data=ESS9GB)